• Skip to main content

 Below are the new words used in the example sentence.

-• nai – ない : an i-adjective used to deny the existence of a thing.
-In the example, this works to deny the existence of motivation.
+• nai – ない : an i-adjective used to say that something does not exist.
+In the example, this is used to deny the existence of the motivation.

 • to – と : a case particle working as a quote marker.
-In the example, this works as a quote marker after the clause, “yaruki ga nai”.
+In the example, this works as a quote marker after the clause, “yaruki ga nai”, to indicate what she said.

 • it – 言っ (いっ) : one conjugation of the verb, “iu“, which means ‘to say’ or ‘to tell’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.